-Before responding, you must verify that the call or email is legitimate.
+Before responding to ACS, you must verify that the call or email is legitimate.
 Here’s how to do it.

 Are debt collectors calling you nonstop?